malikulle/BlogApplication/README.md

 # Chane Password.
 <a href="https://resimyukle.xyz/i/RTAVV5"><img src="https://i.resimyukle.xyz/RTAVV5.png" /></a>

 # TO START PROJECT.
-FROM BACKEND YOU NEED TO GİVE YOUR MYSQL URL TO CONNECT DATABASE.
+FROM BACKEND YOU NEED TO GİVE YOUR MYSQL IN 'application.yaml' URL TO CONNECT DATABASE.
 # FROM FRONTEND, RUN npm install THEN npm run start.

 #T HANK YOU :)